 (2) A person who contravenes subsection (1) commits an offence.

+(3A) Subsection (1) does not affect the operation of the Strata Titles Act 1985 section 25(5).

 (3) In this section —

 land, in relation to the leasing or the granting of a licence to use or occupy or, where applicable, the leasing and the granting of such a licence, does not include the whole or a portion of a building if —